 Death is a state of total unconsciousness, during which 15 minutes or a thousand years seem the same.
 “His breath goes forth, he returns to his earth; in that very day his thoughts perish” (Psalms 146:4; also Job 14:21; Psalms 115:17; Psalms 6:5; Ecclesiastes 9:5, 6; Job 7:9, 10).
-The teaching that the spirits of the dead are heavenly angels, or some righteous ghost like entity, is without scriptural foundation.
+The teaching that the dead become heavenly angels, or some righteous ghost like entities, is without scriptural support.

 Check out our Bible Answers page for more information on a variety of topics.